 To date, 49 confirmed BWs have been discovered in the Galactic field, mainly through observations in the radio and $\gamma$-rays \citep{spidercat}.
 These observations can provide information on the source position, pulsar mass function, spin period, binary period, and distance.
-Optical studies of BW systems are crucial for obtaining other fundamental parameters such as the companion surface temperature distribution, its Roche-lobe filling factor, and irradiation efficiency.
-Moreover, they are useful for measuring the masses of binary components, orbital inclination, and distance, especially in cases where these parameters cannot be constrained well from radio or $\gamma$-ray timing observations alone.
+Optical studies of BW systems are crucial for obtaining other fundamental parameters such as the companion's surface temperature distribution, Roche-lobe filling factor, and irradiation efficiency.
+Moreover, they are useful for measuring the masses of binary components, orbital inclinations, and distances, especially in cases where these parameters cannot be constrained well from radio or $\gamma$-ray timing observations alone.
 Recent optical studies of a sample of BWs provided valuable constraints on their system parameters \citep{draghis2019,matasanchez2023,Bobakov2024}.